SAL-Lab-ECNU/MIRT4FC/README.md

 ## Example2

-This is a empirical example for the paper "A 2PLM-RANK Multidimensional Forced-choice Model and its Fast Estimation":
+This is an empirical example for the paper "A 2PLM-RANK Multidimensional Forced-choice Model and its Fast Estimation":
 ``` r
 #########################an empirical example for the 2PL-RANK model######################
 ######## Read dataset